What is Social Listening?

 arrows pointing at seo letters

-Source: shutterstock/eamesBot
+Source: Shutterstock/eamesBot

 For starters, you might want to track your brand name, handles, industry buzzwords, your slogan, and branded hashtags.
 Do the same for all your competitors as well.